intisar-assi/Smoke-Detection-And-Fire-Alarm-By-IOT-Simulation/README.md

 ## 🚀 How It Works

 1. Sensors detect smoke, CO, or fire
-2. Data sent via **MQTT** to server
-3. Server triggers actuators
+2. Server triggers actuators
-4. System responds automatically
+3. System responds automatically
-5. Alerts sent to dashboard and email

 ---